 I’m Kat!
 Professional Storyteller & Neurodivergent Creative

 Secondly, you can join the Storyteller's Saga too and get edutaining emails delivered to your inbox every Wednesday by clicking the golden button below.

 Hi!
 I'm Claire!
 An enthusiastic and imaginative author coach who uses way too many exclamation points, talks too much about my beloved pittie mix, Kira, and is fueled by inspiring and motivating fellow writers!
-From concept to creation, I help self-published and aspiring self-published novelists write unforgettable and unputdownable books by creating a deep and meaningful connection with their stories that ultimately creates a deep and meaningful connection with their readers!
-Sign up today to get a coupon for 10% off anything in my digital shop!
+I believe there is no right or wrong way to write a book.
+I specialize in coaching writers of most genres to make connections with their stories that keep them inspired and motivated to reach The End on their unforgettable and unputdownable novel.
+Sign up to find out if you're a zombie writer or a butterfly writer!

+I’m Kat!
+Professional Storyteller & Neurodivergent Creative